 Define your morning (or late-night) reads

 Create time in your schedule, between classes, work and homework to read PR and marketing news and tips available on sites like PR Daily, PRWeek (most articles are paid, but some are free), Social Media Explorer, and Mashable.
 These are all great sources to learn about how current events are impacting in the industry as well companies to keep on your radar.
-If you are interested in fashion PR, make sure to add PR Couture, (of course), Women's Wear Daily, WWD, The High Low, Fashionista and FMM to that list.
+If you are interested in fashion PR, make sure to add PR Couture, (of course), Women’s Wear Daily, WWD, The High Low, and Fashionista to that list.

 Get organized, your way

 The new semester is the perfect time to develop time management skills that will support you in your career.
 If you prefer digital, start using Google Calender and list your classes, PRSSA meetings, and coffee dates with friends there.
 If you need to scribble down your to-dos, invest in a pretty planner that will make you want to stay organized and on schedule.

 Be smart about social media

 Use these last days of summer to clean up your social media profiles.
 While friends are nonchalantly posting embarrassing photos and letting the world know the results of five vodka-cranberries, you will have a realistic yet professional profile that is appropriate for the web.
 Communicate the results of school projects, networking events and internships.
 This is the perfect time to set-up a LinkedIn profile as well.

 Take a break and #chat